“The best bridge between despair and hope is a good night’s sleep.”

 7) Only go to bed when sleepy.

 In her book, Dr. Shelby Harris writes that you should “train your brain that your bed is for sleeping and sex only.”
 Don’t lie in bed awake.
-If you find yourself awake for more than twenty minutes or if you are starting to feel anxious, get up, and do some relaxing activity until you feel sleepy.
+If you find yourself awake for more than twenty minutes or are starting to feel anxious, get up, and do some relaxing activity until you feel sleepy.
 The anxiety of not being able to sleep can make it harder for you to fall asleep.

 Don’t default to your phone for social media surfing.
 You can read printed books that are not too exciting, write, observe your breathing, or listen to some tunes.
 Try not to look at the clock.
 Don’t worry about not being able to fall asleep.
 Just chill out for an hour or so and get back to it.
 Remember, it takes practice to cultivate a good night’s sleep.
 Keep at it!